 When to use an Elevator Sales Pitch?

-The truth is, most people don’t talk in elevators, but it doesn’t make elevator sales pitches only helpful in pitching products and services to prospects.
-Elevator sales pitches are very versatile and can be used or back-pocketed for reasons such as selling a new idea to your CEO, explaining a change initiative you’re leading or simply just concisely explaining what you do for a job!
+Most people don’t talk in elevators, but it doesn’t make elevator sales pitches only helpful in pitching products and services to prospects.
+Elevator sales pitches are very versatile and can be used or back-pocketed for reasons such as selling a new idea to your CEO, explaining a change initiative you’re leading, or simply just concisely explaining what you do for a job!

 Also read: 8 Types Of Sales Pitches Every Salesperson Should Know & Use